 In an interview with LiveMint, he says, “It took six months to convince my parents, who were concerned, among other things, that I would not have a bank balance or family.
 During this period, I patiently worked at the Chennai Mathematical Institute.”

 He was Professor of Mathematics and Dean of Research at the Ramakrishna Mission Vivekananda University till 2015 and joined the Ramakrishna Math In Kolkata.

-He graduated monkhood in 2008, earning his saffron robe, all the while being a Professor at the Department of Mathematics at the Ramakrishna Mission Vivekananda University in Belur, Karnataka.
+He graduated monkhood in 2008, earning his saffron robe, all the while being a Professor at the Department of Mathematics at the Ramakrishna Mission Vivekananda University in Belur, West Bengal.
 He has contributed significantly to the world of Mathematical Sciences with his outstanding publications in the areas of ending lamination spaces and hyperbolic manifolds.
 The man who gave up earthly pleasures did not let religion interfere with science.

 In an interview with NDTV, when asked about religion, Mahan replied: “I follow no organised religion.
 If you asked me one and put a gun to my head, I would probably say science.”

 Mahan won the Shanti Swarup Bhatnagar Award in 2011 which is one of India’s top prizes in the field of science.
 His continuous efforts in mathematics, where he has published more than 35 papers, landed him the prestigious Infosys Prize for Mathematical Sciences in 2015.

 Prof Mahan Mj is determined to transform the way mathematics is taught in India through the establishment of a Fundamental Science Education Trust in Mumbai.
 In this regard, he has been collaborating with his friend, Rajesh Gopakumar, a theoretical physicist at the International Centre for Theoretical Sciences, in Bengaluru, and two of his students.